South Korea–Taiwan relations: Cold War diplomacy

+South Korea and Taiwan jointly supported the Asian People's Anti-Communist League.

 President Park Chung-hee visited Taipei on a state visit in February 1966, in which he expressed solidarity with the ROC and South Vietnam, declaring that: 'We are not breakwaters which passively protect the port from onrushing waves.
 We are not standing still only to be gradually eroded by the waves of Communism.'